fatimamahate/studybuddies/README.md

 1. Post - which is the database related to the each blog post.
 2. Comment - which is the database related to the comments on each blog post.

-The following Entity Relationship Diagrams (END) were created for this project.
+The following Entity Relationship Diagrams (ERD) were created for this project.

 # **User Experience**
 ## Wireframes